-- If Single Sign-On is enabled, you are first asked to authenticate as a Single Sign-On user before a Discoverer connections page is displayed. - If Single Sign-On is not enabled, Discoverer end users are asked to enter a database password when they select a private connection.
+- If single sign-on is enabled, you are first asked to authenticate as a Oracle Single Sign-On or Oracle Access Manager user before a Discoverer connections page is displayed. - If single sign-on is not enabled, Discoverer end users are asked to enter a database password when they select a private connection.